-Self-examination, diverse relationship-building, and intense learning are what we are about
+Self-examination, diverse relationship-building, and immersive learning

 A pilgrimage is a journey of moral significance undertaken in a spirit of collectivity and community.